 Fees will vary depending on several details, including the location and the complexity of the client’s tax return.
 However, according to an NSA study, the average rate for a 1040 without itemized deductions is $220, and the average for an itemized 1040 with a Schedule A is $323.

 Final Thoughts on Side Hustles for Accountants

 As a finance professional, you have much knowledge and expertise that others would be willing to pay for.
 If you’re looking for ways to make good money outside your full-time job, consider freelancing, starting a blog or YouTube channel, or launching your own podcast.
-These are just a few of the many side hustles for accountants.
-With some hard work and dedication, you can start earning a nice income from one or more of these options.
+These are just a few of the many finance side hustles for accountants.
+With some hard work and dedication, you can earn a nice income from one or more of these options.